MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 |--|--|--|
 | MT or MTd | *`clang_rt.asan_dynamic-{arch}`*, *`clang_rt.asan_static_runtime_thunk-{arch}`* | *`clang_rt.asan_dynamic-{arch}`*
 | MD or MDd | *`clang_rt.asan_dynamic-{arch}`*, *`clang_rt.asan_dynamic_runtime_thunk-{arch}`* | *`clang_rt.asan_dynamic-{arch}`*

+The linker option [`/INFERASANLIBS:NO`](../build/reference/inferasanlibs.md) prevents the linker from linking a *`clang_rt.asan*`* library file from the default location.
+Add the library path in your build scripts if you use this option.
+Otherwise, the linker reports an unresolved external symbol error.

 **Previous Versions**